paulgeorge35/db-cli/README.md

 # DB CLI

-> A command-line interface tool for managing PostgreSQL databases with a focus on simplicity and user experience.
+> A command-line interface tool for managing PostgreSQL databases with a focus on simplicity, security, and user experience.
-> Its main purpose was to try building a CLI tool in JavaScript.
+> Features interactive prompts, beautiful terminal output, and secure credential storage.

 A JavaScript CLI tool that helps you configure database connections and create new databases with ease.